deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari had watched a number of movies with Xiù, and had mostly enjoyed them, though he had wondered what in Gao's name she got out of 'horror' movies.
 She'd mostly watched them from behind her hands, squirming and occasionally shrieking while the poor traumatized Gaoians had been even worse affected.
 Humans could be ***dark*** in their storytelling it seemed.

 He'd not watched a movie like this one, though.
-It *almost* had a Gaoian in it: too short, oddly proportioned, with digitigrade feet and strange facial proportions and markings that suggested a chromosomal disorder, and clearly built on Deathworlder anatomy, making him stockier and far stronger than any real Gaoian, but still…
+It *almost* had a Gaoian in it: too short, oddly proportioned, with digitigrade feet and strange facial proportions and markings that suggested a chromosomal disorder, and clearly built on Deathworlder anatomy, making him stockier and far stronger than any real Gaoian, but still...

 "*Why would you wanna save the galaxy?"*